SigNoz/signoz.io/docs/instrumentation/flask.md

 import InstrumentationFAQ from '../shared/instrumentation-faq.md'

-This document contains instructions on how to set up OpenTelemetry instrumentation in your Python applications.
-OpenTelemetry, also known as OTel for short, is an open source observability framework that can help you generate and collect telemetry data - traces, metrics, and logs from your Python application.
+This document contains instructions on how to set up OpenTelemetry instrumentation in your Flask applications.
+OpenTelemetry, also known as OTel for short, is an open source observability framework that can help you generate and collect telemetry data - traces, metrics, and logs from your Flask application.

 Once the telemetry data is collected, you can configure an exporter to send the data to SigNoz.

 There are three major steps to using OpenTelemetry:

-- Instrumenting your Python application with OpenTelemetry
+- Instrumenting your Flask application with OpenTelemetry
 - Configuring exporter to send data to SigNoz
 - Validating that configuration to ensure that data is being sent as expected.